Buffer_Overflow

 - Overwriting the

-Once we know the offset, we can write 4 bytes (length of eip
+Once we know the offset, we can write 4 bytes (length of eip) of shellcode.

 -